-A Trojan horse is a type of malware that appears benign but hides malicious functions behind what appears to be an ordinary use or function.
+A Trojan horse is a type of malware that appears benign but hides malicious functions behind what appears to be an everyday use or function.
 Trojans are often disguised as legitimate programs, so they can trick users into installing them on their computers without realizing it.

 CoinMiner.pej is a Trojan that uses the computer resources of the affected computer to mine Bitcoins without the consent or knowledge of the user.